-Lately I have felt the need to welcome every new baby with a Flax sweater.
+Lately I have felt the need to welcome every new baby with cool baby gear like a Flax sweater.
 It’s quick and simple, works for boys or girls, and it was my favorite thing to throw on Jones or Bodhi whenever they needed something warm.
 It is a gift that just can’t miss.
 I cast this one on Christmas day, the day I found out I was going to be an Aunty.
 I knit it in some Sweet Fiber Merino Twist Worsted in ‘smoke’.
 I love babies in grey and it seemed like the perfect thing for a boy or a girl, a great wardrobe staple (they are having a boy, but I didn’t know yet when I cast on).

 While I probably would have considered the Prairie Fire to be more of a girlie knit, Max’s bright green, short sleeved, version taught me differently!
 It was the perfect piece, keeping his core warm while allowing his arms to move freely.
 I cast this one on ages ago but finished it the night before the shower…anyone else have this problem from time to time?